 - 1 Tbsp (15g) organic beeswax pastilles (naturally filtered beeswax pastiles here)

 - 2 Tbsp (30g) organic shea butter (pure, raw, organic shea butter here)

 - 3 Tbsp (45g) dandelion oil (learn how to infuse oils here)

 - a few drops of vitamin E oil (non-GMO vitamin E oil like this)

 - 20-30 drops of essential oils (I like to use rosemary + sweet orange or tea tree; find organic, sustainable essential oils here)

-- Once you're infusion is complete, measure out all of the ingredients, except the essential oils and vitamin E oil, into a glass, jar.
-Place the jar in a pan of simmering water in order to create a double-boiler effect - this will prevent the oils from burning.
+- Once your infusion is complete, measure out all of the ingredients, except the essential oils and vitamin E oil, into a glass jar.

-- Once the oil, butter and wax has melted, remove from heat and add the essential oils and vitamin E.
+- Once the oil, butter, and wax have melted, remove from heat and add the essential oils and vitamin E.